Brick Court Chambers

 We also work closely with Advocate (the Bar Pro Bono Unit) and the Free Representation Unit.
 In 2012 we received a Friends in Law Award in recognition of our support of these organisations.
 Brick Court Chambers is an inaugural Pro Bono Gold Patron of Advocate.

-Stephen Ruttle QC is the founder and still active member of the Wandsworth Mediation Service, which offers mediation to the community that covers assisting in neighbourhood disputes through to actively keeping down knife crime.
+Stephen Ruttle KC is the founder and still active member of the Wandsworth Mediation Service, which offers mediation to the community that covers assisting in neighbourhood disputes through to actively keeping down knife crime.

 Notable pro bono cases have included Marie Demetriou QC acting for transsexual Christine Timbrell in her claim for fair pension rights before the Court of Appeal, and also acting on behalf of war widows in claims brought against the Government.
 Several members of chambers continue to fight for the displaced Chagos Islanders, as well as taking instructions on behalf of other displaced families.

-In 2019 Paul Bowen QC won the Outstanding Achievement category at the Legal Aid Lawyer of the Year Awards, being recognised particularly for his public law and human rights work in cases involving free speech and open justice, mentally disordered and incapacitated individuals, access to justice, inquests and deaths in custody and assisted dying, among others.
+In 2019 Paul Bowen KC won the Outstanding Achievement category at the Legal Aid Lawyer of the Year Awards, being recognised particularly for his public law and human rights work in cases involving free speech and open justice, mentally disordered and incapacitated individuals, access to justice, inquests and deaths in custody and assisted dying, among others.

 In 2019 Jennifer MacLeod won the Young Pro Bono Barrister of the Year Award at the Advocate Bar Pro Bono Awards.
 She was nominated in recognition of her outstanding record of pro bono work.
 It was noted that, amongst her other work, she “displays an extraordinary commitment to improving women’s rights, working on international cases to assist victims of domestic violence and abuse” as well as working “extensively on this topic closer to home”.